Transformation Directorate

 Access will usually be granted where the request comes from a personal representative of the deceased who holds a role set out in law.
 This is usually the person who holds the probate documentation (such as the Grant of Probate or Letters of Administration) or is named as executor in the deceased’s will.

 If you are not the personal representative of the deceased but you have a claim arising out of the death of the deceased, you may have the right to see the health records of the deceased where they are relevant to your claim.
 However, because the duty of confidentiality extends after someone has died, an NHS organisation will not always grant access.
-Staff will need to take into account, for example, any wishes the individual expressed before they died.
+Staff will need to take into account, for example, any wishes expressed by the individual before their death, or by their personal representative.

 The situation is different for access to social care records.
 If you are not the personal representative of the deceased, you will need to obtain the written permission of the personal representative to gain access to the deceased’s social care record.
 Alternatively, you could gain access via a court order.

-To make a request to access the records of someone who has died, you may need to provide the following:
+To make a request to access the records of someone who has died, you may need to provide:

 You should receive a response within 40 days.